 Suppose the War Between the States was over; the principal Commanders and both Presidents survived and all were gathered together for a round of discussions regarding the contest.

 Now suppose you had the opportunity to be at this "gathering" in the form of a representative of the press; able to ask questions of these knowledgeable individuals.

 "A Gathering of Civil War Eagles" in Winchester Virginia offers just such an opportunity.
-The Nations most prominent impressionists of Lincoln, Grant, Custer, Davis, Lee, Stuart and many others engage in debates throughout the weekend and offer themselves to you for those questions you've always wanted to ask.
+The Nation’s most prominent impressionists of Lincoln, Grant, Davis, Lee, Longstreet, AP Hill, Ewell, Sherman and many others engage in debates throughout the weekend and offer themselves to you for those questions you've always wanted to ask.

 The annual "Gathering of Civil War Eagles" is not just a seminar of authors and others who have read of the many exploits of the contest, but instead a seminar of learned individuals who bring the characters to life, and YOU are there as an inquiring mind with questions that only they can respond to appropriately.

 Held in the original 1840's Winchester Virginia Courthouse in beautifully restored downtown Winchester, you will be transported back in time.

 Courtroom space dictates occupancy to 100 spectators, therefore early registrations are encouraged.
 Send an email to firstname.lastname@example.org to reserve your place.

 2015 program: WAR’S END AND REUNIFICATION